-Applicants must submit a completed application form by email to superintendent@policingauthority.ie as a single document attachment, in accordance with the following detailed instructions.
+You must submit your application by email to chiefsuperintendent@policingauthority.ie as a single document attachment in accordance with the following detailed instructions.
 It will not be possible to accept an incomplete or incorrectly submitted application so candidates should ensure that they follow instructions carefully.

-- Candidates should download the Application Form from the Policing Authority website.
-This is an editable Word document. - Candidates should complete the application form.
-Once they are satisfied that they have completed all aspects of the form, they should print and sign the completed form. - The completed form should be submitted to their supervisor for certification.
+- Candidates should download the Application Form from our website at www.policingauthority.ie.
+This is an editable Word document. - Candidates should complete the application form and, once they are satisfied that they have completed all aspects of the form, print and sign the completed form. - The completed form should be submitted to their supervisor for certification.
 It is the candidate's responsibility to ensure that his/her supervisor has read and verified the application form in advance of submitting their completed application.
-An option is available for an alternative supervisor to sign in the event of the candidate's usual supervisor not being available.

-- After the supervisor has completed and signed the Supervisor's Certification, the form should be returned to the candidate. - The candidate should scan the form and save it as a pdf, which should be named: "Your name.pdf".
-(E.g. Mary Murphy.pdf) - This document should be attached to an email with the subject title "SI2017 Your Name" (e.g. SI2017 Mary Murphy) and submitted to the email address provided above.
+An option is available for an alternative supervisor to sign in the event of the candidate's usual supervisor not being available. - After the supervisor has completed and signed the Supervisor's Certification the form should be returned to the candidate. - The candidate should scan the form and save it as a pdf, which should be named: "Your name. pdf". (e.g. Mary Murphy.pdf) - This document should be attached to an email with the subject title "CS2017 Your Name" (e.g. CS2017 Mary Murphy) and submitted to the email address provided above.

-Deadline for receipt of applications: 5:00pm Wednesday 31 May 2017
+Deadline for receipt of applications: 5:00pm Thursday 30th March 2017